-- 5. Translate into Russian paying attention to - a) Present Perfect Continuous - 1.
-Human civilization has flourished around the Mediterranean for thousands of years and has been despoiling its diverse habitats for most of that time. - 2.
-She has been planning her trip for months. - 3.
-We have been touring Scotland. - 4.
-A strong wind has been blowing all day. - b) meaning of "rather than" - 1.
+- 1. Human civilization has flourished around the Mediterranean for thousands of years and has been despoiling its diverse habitats for most of that time.

+- 2. She has been planning her trip for months.

+- 3. We have been touring Scotland.

+- 4. A strong wind has been blowing all day.

+- b) meaning of "rather than"

+- JEPH BIIIE BOKOFO NBEP CATETANNEHAN 1.
 This report focuses on the most important issues rather than trying to include every environmental risk.

 - 2. I'd rather play tennis than swim.

 - 3. I'd sooner die than marry you.

 - c) meaning of able suffixes:

 - 1. Trawling can destroy swathes of the seabed and mop up young or inedible fish.

 - 2. Inedible means impossible to eat.

 - 3. Illiterate means unable to read.

 - 4. Irreplaceable means unable to be replaced.

-- 6. Find paragraphs, dealing with the following:

-hazard, to prioritize, to flourish, to simplify, swathes, wake, fertilizer, blooms, ballast, smother
+hazard, to prioritize, to flourish, to simplify, swathes, wake, fertilizer ,blooms , ballast , smother

-- 7. Find answers to the following questions: - 1.
-How has human civilization influenced the Mediterranean? - 2.
-What problems are in the south and in the north of the Mediterranean? - 3.
+- 1. How has human civilization influenced the Mediterranean? - 2.
+What are the problems typical of the south and the north of the Mediterranean? - 3.
 How did exotic flora and fauna sneak in there? - 4.
-What causes toxic blooms and poisons shellfish? - 5.
+What causes toxic blooms and poisons shellfish?
+MARKHA H. - 5.
 What hazard does trawling have? - 6.
 What causes oil pollution? - 7.
 How does oil get into the sea? - 8.
 How much oil is released into the Mediterranean every year? - 9.
-How does extraction of sand degrade coastlines? - 8.
-Fill in the gaps according to the text. - 1.
-The rich Mediterranean environment is under threat from natural....., as well as man-made pollution and overdevelopment. - 2.
-The European Environment Agency has prioritized these ...........to gain a better understanding of how to fight them. - 3.
-Human civilization has flourished around the Mediterranean for thousands of years and has been ......its diverse habitats for most of that time. - 4.
-Its hills were soon stripped of trees for building and lost their soil and ......to retain water.
+How does extraction of sand degrade coastlines?

+- 1. The rich Mediterranean environment is under threat from natural....., well pollution man-made as as and overdevelopment. - The European Environment Agency prioritized has these .....to gain a better understanding of how to fight them. - 3.
+Human civilization has flourished around the Mediterranean for thousands of years and has been .....its diverse habitats for most of that time. - 4.
+Its hills were soon stripped of trees for building and lost their soil and .....to retain water.

 - 5. The .....islands where holidaymakers now pour their sewage and plastic into the sea for more than half the year are the result. - 6.
-Owing to the huge ......of the Mediterranean, the problem can be simplified by breaking it down into two halves. - 7.
-In the north, a major threat comes from industrial........ - 8.
+Owing to the huge ......of the Mediterranean, the problem can be simplified by breaking it down into two halves. - 8.
 In the south and east, uncontrolled urban growth and lack of environmental management are..... - 9.
-This report ......on the most important issues rather than trying to include every environmental risk. - 10.
-Excess fertilizers run-offs can feed the growth of ..........which cause toxic blooms and poison shellfish.
+This report ......on the most important issues rather than trying to include every environmental risk.